Challenge level: 5 out of 5

 After a long and rewarding day, we complete gear maintenance, before enjoying a traditional Finnish dinner, a fantastic way to celebrate our success!
 Finally, we soothe our tired muscles in the heat of the sauna, setting us up for a great night’s sleep.

-After a big homemade breakfast, we take on the awesome challenge of building our own igloo!
+After a big homemade breakfast, we take on the awesome challenge of building our own quinzhee, a type of snow shelter like an igloo!
 We work as a team to start the base – a huge pile of snow, which we’ll let freeze and harden until the afternoon.

-In the afternoon, we tap into our strength to shovel some snow from the igloos and finish their construction.
+In the afternoon, we tap into our strength to shovel some snow from the quinzhees and finish their construction.

 We have earned a joyous day of rest to end our challenge.
 You can either kick back at the lodge and take the opportunity to use its sauna to your heart's and muscles' content.

 Alternatively, you can take part in an exciting optional adventure in Ruka.
-You’ll learn about reindeer husbandry, you will also have a chance to meet and feed the reindeer and talk with the reindeer herders.
-You’ll also spend some time at the Ruka Ski Centre to enjoy as you wish.
-You may book activities, such as downhill skiing/snowboarding or an ice swim and sauna.
+You’ll learn about reindeer husbandry, meet and feed the reindeer and talk with the reindeer herders.

 Tonight, we toast our extraordinary achievement, having conquered an incredible challenge in the extreme cold!